alibaba/BladeDISC/docs/contribution.md

     word [fixes #issue-id](https://help.github.com/articles/closing-issues-using-keywords/)
     to close the issue when the pull request is merged.

-    Please feel free to assign a reviewer and assign an asocial label on your pull request page.
+    Please feel free to assign a reviewer and assign an associate label on your pull request page.